playground-live/pghub-issue-title/README.md

-# Pghub::PostTitle
+# Pghub::IssueTitle

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/pghub/post_title`.
+Put your Ruby code in the file `lib/pghub/issue_title`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem